 Health Warning: there are probably as many opinions as there are people on this one.
-I can only give my opinion based on my own experience as a buyer of over 250 jazz vinyl online purchases, with about a 5% catastrophe rate, which I think is probably better than average.
+I can only give my opinion based on my own experience as a buyer of approaching 400 jazz vinyl online purchases, with about a 5% catastrophe rate, which is probably about average.
 Your mileage may vary.

 1. For Newbies only: what you need to start